wilsonmar/wilsonmar.github.io/_posts/2016-04-29-devsecops.md

 with links to explanations of underlying knowledge.
 Such a public forum is where debates about the merits of each rule.

-> "Where understanding abouds, acceptance will florish."
+> "Where understanding abounds, acceptance will flourish."

 ## Empathetic, specific, and kind feedback?